Devours

-Devours is the stage name of Jeff Cancade, a Canadian electronic musician.
+Jeff Cancade, known by the stage name Devours, is a queer Canadian underground electronic musician and record producer based out of Vancouver.
+They (Note: Cancade uses all pronouns.
+This article uses they/them for consistency.) also release ambient music using the project name The Golden Age Of Wrestling.

+Devours has released 5 full-length albums including the 2024 Polaris Music Prize longlisted album Homecoming Queen.

+The Golden Age Of Wrestling has released 4 full length albums, including 2024's Scorpion Deadlock which was released by 604 Records' ambient imprint label INTRASET.

+Cancade is the owner of the independent record label surviving the game which releases music for both of Cancade's music projects Devours and The Golden Age Of Wrestling.

 Career

-Originally from Nanaimo, British Columbia, Cancade launched the project after moving to Vancouver, British Columbia and coming out as gay.
+Originally from Nanaimo, British Columbia, Cancade launched the music project Devours after moving to Vancouver, British Columbia and coming out as gay.

-Cancade released debut mixtape Dignity in 2013, before following up with the full-length mixtape 21st & Main in 2014. then released first official EP Avalon in 2015, and debut full-length album Late Bloomer on April 15, 2016, via the independent label Locksley Tapes.
+Devours released debut mixtape Dignity in 2013, before following up with the full-length mixtape 21st & Main in 2014. then released first official EP Avalon in 2015, and debut full-length album Late Bloomer on April 15, 2016, via the independent label Locksley Tapes.

-In 2018, Cancade signed to Artoffact Records, releasing second album Iconoclast on that label in March 2019.
+In 2018, Devours signed to Artoffact Records, releasing second album Iconoclast on that label in March 2019.
 The album was preceded by the advance single "Curmudgeon", and supported with a regional tour of British Columbia and the Pacific Northwest region of the United States.

-Cancade's music has been described as "a pseudo-goth, synth-heavy electronic project that occupies a uniquely experimental, queer niche in Vancouver" by The Globe and Mail.
+Devours has been described as "a pseudo-goth, synth-heavy electronic project that occupies a uniquely experimental, queer niche in Vancouver" by The Globe and Mail.

+In November 2019, Cancade released the debut single for The Golden Age Of Wrestling.
+The project's debut album "Tombstone Piledriver" launched in May 2020.
+The 'glambient' solo project features Cancade with a macho alter ego persona.

+In 2021, Cancade launched surviving the game, an independent record label for their music projects, announced before the release of Devours' 3rd full length album Escape from Planet Devours.

-Outside of Devours, Cancade has also composed music for television and film.
-2023 album Homecoming Queen was a longlisted nominee for the 2024 Polaris Music Prize.
+Outside of Devours and The Golden Age Of Wrestling, Cancade has also composed music for television and film.
+Devours' 2023 album Homecoming Queen was a longlisted nominee for the 2024 Polaris Music Prize.

+Beginning in 2025 with the release of Sports Car Era, Devours has been accompanied on drums by former Japandroids drummer David Prowse during some live shows.

 Personal life

-Cancade is genderqueer, and uses they/them pronouns.
+Cancade is genderqueer, and is comfortable with all pronouns.